asherk7/House-Price-Prediction/README.md

 # House Prices - Kaggle Competition

 This is my attempt at the **House Prices - Advanced Regression Techniques** Kaggle competition.
-The goal is to predict home sale prices using regression models like Random Forests and Gradient Boosting.
+The goal is to predict home sale prices using regression models.

 ## Steps
 1. **EDA**: Explored data distributions and missing values.